papermoon-ai/SpaceExplorer/README.md

 Space Explorer is an android application designed to collect and display data related to space: rocket launches, planets, astronauts, events and stations.

 ## Features
-This android app lets you survey space data:
+This android app lets you view space data:
 - Who is in space write now
 - What rockets are about to launch
 - Active and inactive spacestations